tushar5526/tushar5526.github.io/content/blog/migrate-a-repository-from-bazaar-to-git.md

-Launchpad is a code hosting platform, similar to the now prevalent GitHub, and while open to the public, nowadays it is mostly used by Canonical itself and many other individuals and companys to manage the whole lifecycle of creating packages for Ubuntu and its distributions.
+Launchpad is a code hosting platform, similar to the now prevalent GitHub, and while open to the public, nowadays it is mostly used by Canonical itself and many other individuals and companies to manage the whole lifecycle of creating packages for Ubuntu and its distributions.

 Since quite some time also [git](https://blog.launchpad.net/general/git-code-hosting-beta) is a supported VCS on Launchpad.